PA-5400 MPC-A Component Descriptions

 LOG-1 and LOG-2 only support fiber SFP/SFP+ transceivers.
 Copper SFP/SFP+ transceivers are not supported.

 Two SFP/SFP+ management ports providing 1/10GE connectivity that are used to access the management interface.
-MGT-A and MGT-B are bundled by default as a LAG (link aggregation group).
-To leverage both ports, they must be connected to a LAG aware switch.
+MGT-A (active) and MGT-B (backup) are bundled as a single logical interface called

 To manage the firewall, change your management computer IP address to 192.168.1.2, connect an SFP+ cable from your computer to one of the MGT ports and browse to https:// 192.168.1.1.
 The default login name is admin and the default password is admin.